-In my capacity as GEF Operational Focal Point for Mozambique, I confirm that the above project proposal (a) is in accordance with the government's national priorities and the commitments made by Mozambique under the relevant global environmental conventions and (b) has been discussed with relevant stakeholders, including the global environmental convention focal points, in accordance with GEF's policy on public involvement.
+In my capacity as the GEF Operational Focal Point for Ethiopia?
+I confirm that proposals related to the above mentioned programme to be implemented by UNIDO and UNEP, include activities which (a) are in accordance with the government's national priorities and the commitments made by Ethiopia under the relevant global environmental conventions and (b) have been discussed with relevant stakeholders, including with the global environmental convention focal points, in accordance with GEF's policy on public involvement.

-Accordingly, in order to implement the above mentioned project in the framework of the Stockholm Convention on POPs, the Ministry of Environment together with other national Ministries and partners to the project commit to contribute a total of US\$ 100,000 in eash and US\$ 250,000 in-kind as counterpart funding during the five year project implementation period.
-The funds will be allocated according to the project activities in Mozambique for the project document.
+Accordingly, in order to implement the above mentioned projects in the framework of the Stockholm Convention on Persistent Organic Pollutants (POPs), the Environmental Protection Authority together with other relevant National Ministries and partners to the project, commit to contribute a total of US \$ 200,000 in-kind as counterpart funding during the five year project